singh-man/books/linux-ubuntu-settings.md

 #The alias command can be useful if you want to create a 'shortcut' to a command.
 alias lein='$LEIN_HOME/lein.sh'
 ```
+In windows 10 if using Git Bash use .bash_profile present in <user home>.
+Do note if using visual studio code add JAVA_HOME to .bash_profile so that maven can work.

 #### Install Maven
 ```sh